Nina Recipes: Mürbeteig, also called "1-2-3-Teig" (1-2-3-Dough) - German Shortcrust Pastry Recipe

 2. Mix the dry ingredients: flour, ground poppy seeds, sugar, vanilla sugar, salt, and lemon peel.
 You can use vanilla bean or vanilla extract if vanilla sugar is not available.

-3. Add the cold butter cut into cubes and the egg/egg yolks.
+3. Add the cold butter cut into cubes, the egg yolk, and the lemon peel and juice.

 4. Mix everything until the ingredients are combined.
 Do not overmix because the butter will start melting.